About Coriolis

 The source VM continues to run throughout the data synchronization process, without downtime or service impact.

-For tutorials and more information, please check the How to create a Replica page.
+For DR information and tutorials, please check the How to create a Replica page.

 Coriolis Minion Pools